-Although not yet comparable in size with the south-west irrigation districts, the irrigation areas at Carnarvon and on the Ord and Fitzroy Rivers in the Timor Sea Drainage Division in the north of the State are of increasing significance.
+Irrigation areas at Carnarvon and on the Ord and Fitzroy Rivers in the Timor Sea Drainage Division are established in the north of the State.

 Since the mid 1930s, a centre of tropical agriculture has been developed at Carnarvon, near the mouth of the Gascoyne River.
-Initially, the principal source of irrigation water for the 160 plantations was private pumping from the sands of the Gascoyne River.
+Initially, the principal source of irrigation water for plantations was private pumping from the sands of the Gascoyne River.
 Overpumping by the growers however, resulted in salt intrusion into the fresh water aquifer.
-Government controls were introduced and a major groundwater supply scheme upstream of the irrigation area has since been commissioned and provides approximately two-thirds of the irrigation water.
-The area specialises in growing bananas together with out of season vegetables for the Perth market.
-A tropical research station is maintained at Carnarvon by the Department of Agriculture.
+Government controls were introduced and a major ground-